How To Navigate Dating With HIV | myHIVteam

 One myHIVteam member asked, “Any new dating sites for the positive community out there yet?”

 There are plenty of dating apps from which to choose, and you should be able to find one that aligns well with your identity, values, and interests.
-You also may consider using a dating website or app specifically designed for people who are HIV-positive.
+You may also consider using a dating website or app specifically designed for HIV-positive people.
 These include:

 • Poz Personals